Network Security Spring 2020

 Grades will be assigned based on the completion of assignments, quizzes, and a final project.
 Points will also be awarded for class participation.
 Grades may be subject to a curve.

 Assignments will consist of programming problems.
 Students will have ~1-2 weeks to complete each assignment.
 Assignments are expected to be completed individually by each student.
 Late assignments will be accepted, with the caveat that grading will be penalized by a full letter grade for each 24 hour period following the submission deadline that an assignment is late.
+Re-grades of assignments may be permitted, with an associated penalty.
 The assignment with the lowest score will be dropped from the final grade calculation.

 Quizzes will be held on a weekly basis.
-Questions will be multiple choice and the results will be used to gauge comprehension of the material.
-No make-up quizzes will be held.
+Questions will be multiple choice and based on the prior week’s material.
+No make-up quizzes will be held without prior coordination with the instructor.
 However, the lowest two quiz scores will be dropped from the final grade calculation.

 The final project will be a group effort to develop a network security-related software program or library.
 Groups will consist of ~4 people.
 Grading will be performed on the basis of project proposals, the project itself, and project presentations.
 Students will also have the opportunity to submit feedback on their fellow group members.